 Check: examine the actions and procedures to check if the expected results are being achieved

-Act: implement improvement measures to increase the effectiveness of all actions in the field of safety and health at work.
-What is the plan do check act process?
+Act: implement improvement measures to increase the effectiveness of all actions in the field of safety and health at work. ?

 Let’s look at each stage in detail.